2023 Solar Incentives Guide for West Norriton, PA - Tax Credits & Rebates

 EcoWatch's West Norriton, PA Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your solar system, or any local West Norriton solar installer, can help you learn what incentives you might want to apply for.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Reaching out to the company that installed your solar system, or any local West Norriton solar installer, can help you understand what incentives you might want to apply for.

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to go over your plan with your local West Norriton solar installation expert.
-They can help you as you plan for your project and also help you understand the various incentives that you may or may not qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Be sure to go over your ideas with your local West Norriton solar installer.
+They can help you with the plan for your project and give you an understanding of various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.